-An August 6, 2001 ruling by the WTO panel has been described as mixed, with both sides claiming a partial victory.
+An August 6, 2001 ruling by the WTO panel was described as mixed, with both sides claiming a partial victory.
 The panel ruled that international rules on intellectual property rights did not cover trademarks but also ruled that a portion of the law (Section 211(a)(2)) prohibiting U.S. courts from recognizing such Cuban trademarks is in violation of the TRIPS because it denies access to U.S. courts by trademark holders.
-In early October 2001, the EU formally notified the WTO that it was appealing the ruling; a ruling of the WTO's Appellate Body is expected early in 2002.8
+In early October 2001, the EU formally notified the WTO that it was appealing the ruling.